TheLibreProject/TheLibreProject.github.io/index.md

 ### Keep the rules simple, stupid!
 Yeah, the title says it all.
 Try not to create strict rules, since most people does not want to be active on strict place.

-### Recruit kind members.
+### Only recruit members who follows above philosophy.
 Do not recruit who does not follow this philosophy above.
-You need to only recruit kind member.
+You need to only recruit moderators who follows the philosophy above.
 If your community have worst staff member, you need to terminate them immediately.

+### Provide clear information when collecting user's personal information.
+You should provide clear information when collecting user's personal information.
+Many communities does not follow them and use it without user's permission.
+Use Privacy Policy for this.
+It is same as GDPR.

 ## Communities that follows the philosophy
 * [Ah_Roon's Paradise](https://ahroonsparadise.github.io)